-Our choir had a brilliant experience as they took part in this year’s Songfest 22.
-They joined together with over 15 other primary schools in East and West Cornwall to sing 8 songs that that they have been practising over the last few months.
-They all had an amazing time, despite the nerves, and were a credit to Pensilva with their singing, enthusiasm and behaviour.
-I’m sure it is an experience they won’t forget having had the opportunity to perform on stage at Plymouth Pavilions in front of a huge audience and with a live band accompanying them.
+Our school choir had an absolutely amazing experience as they took part in this year’s Songfest 23.
+They joined together with 6 other primary schools in East and West Cornwall to sing 8 songs that that they have been practising over the last few months.
+They all had a brilliant time, despite the nerves, and were a credit to Pensilva with their singing, enthusiasm and behaviour.
+I’m sure it is an experience they won’t forget having had the opportunity to perform on stage in Launceston Town Hall in front of an audience and with a live band accompanying them.

 At Pensilva Primary School we want to develop a lifelong appreciation for, and enjoyment of music within our pupils.
 We want them to, enjoy their music lessons, embrace their musical opportunities and foster a creativity which will inspire them to become song writers, composers, music producers or even rock stars!
 We believe that music helps our children to develop self-confidence and a sense of achievement.
 We want to give children the opportunity to play and perform a range of instruments including those from other cultures that they wouldn’t usually have access to.